Hitachi Europe Ltd

 - written employment practices and procedures which ensure fair recruitment and treatment of employees

-- a written whistleblowing procedure to encourage employees to report concerns of malpractice, which would include any concerns related to slavery and human trafficking issues
+- a written whistleblowing procedure (Compliance Reporting) to encourage employees to report concerns of malpractice, which would include any concerns related to slavery and human trafficking issues

-- We are focussing on the process of mapping our supply chains and undertaking a risk assessment to identify areas of potential risk for modern slavery
+- focus on the process of mapping our suppliers and undertaking a risk assessment to identify areas of potential risk for modern slavery

-- we have targeted supplier due diligence in areas of currently-perceived risk and will review our due diligence processes in the light of the results of the supply chain mapping and risk assessment exercises to ensure an appropriate risk-based approach
+- continue our review of our due diligence processes in the light of the results of the supply chain mapping and risk assessment exercises to ensure an appropriate riskbased approach

-- once we have completed the risk assessment and review of due diligence processes we will be in a position to revise our sourcing procedures
+- review and revise (where necessary) our sourcing procedures, once we have completed the risk assessment and review of due diligence processes